 Pests that suck sap can cause drooping as they remove a lot of water from the plants.
 The most common pests in prayer plants include aphids, thrips, mealybugs, and spider mites.
 On the other side, diseases can damage roots and stems interfering with water absorption and movement in the plant cells.

 To do away with the pests, you can use insecticidal soaps or pyrethrins, which are safer on humans and pets.
+I recommend the Garden Safe Insecticidal Soap which is usually ready to use and can kill all pests that attack ornamental plants.
 When it comes to diseases, the best way to control them is to dispose of the sick plants.
 Some common diseases in these plants include root rot, leaf spot, and mosaic virus.

 6. Too Much Fertilizer